gravity-ui/page-constructor/README.md

 3. Wait until robot creates a PR with a new version of the package and information about your changes in CHANGELOG.md.
 You can see the process on [the Actions tab](https://github.com/gravity-ui/page-constructor/actions).
 4. Check your changes in CHANGELOG.md and approve robot's PR.
 5. Squash and merge PR.
 You can see release process on [the Actions tab](https://github.com/gravity-ui/page-constructor/actions).

+For now, we have two major version of package.
+If you want to have your changes in major one (1.x.x) for some reasons, e.g. you aren't ready for major 2.x.x. update, please do the following:

+1. Create PR wit your changes as you usually do to the branch main.
+2. Release package version in major 2.x.x.
+3. Then you have to fetch a branch `version-1.x.x/fixes` - it is a branch with major 1.x.x and changes which were created after the release version 2.x.x.
+4. Cherry-pick your commit from major 2.x.x to a branch which was released from the branch `version-1.x.x/fixes` and create a PR.
+5. After that you have to follow regular flow above.